C-Brown/C-Brown.github.io/_posts/2019-02-27-Egghunter.md

   ; found our egg, pass execution to this address (start of shellcode since scasd increased to AFTER our egg!) jmp edi
 ```
 Time to test it..
 Compile nasm, check for nulls, add to wrapper.
+If you'd like to see how to do those steps, they are listed in the previous 2 posts - Shell Bind TCP Shellcode and Shell Reverse TCP Shellcode.

-The wrapper below has the shellcode from the reverse shell (previously made):
+The wrapper below contains the shellcode from the reverse shell (previously made) inside of the code\[\] array:
 ```c
 #include<stdio.h>
 #include<string.h>